tgabatin/tgabatin/README.md

 # Hi, I'm Taylor Sanchez (Gabatino)!

 I'm a Software Engineer and Consultant that's passionate about technology.
-I graduated with degrees in Computer Science & Quantitative Economics, but I am now pursuing a Masters in Electrical Engineering and Data Science.
+I graduated with a double major in Computer Science & Quantitative Economics, and I am now pursuing a Masters in Electrical Engineering and Data Science.

 I have many interests when it comes to tech!
 However, I specialize in Full Stack Web Development, DevOps, and Cloud Software and Security in the Application/Digital Performance Monitoring space.